 During the holiday season, some events call for a dressier look.
-Making the most of my shape and being comfortable for the evening, rather than showing lots of skin is always my choice.
+Making the most of my shape and being comfortable for the evening, rather than showing lots of skin, is always my choice.
 A skimpy cocktail dress has never been my personal favorite, so I certainly won’t be showing bare arms, legs, and lots of cleavage now.

-Wearing a large shoulder bag so that it rests on your hip rather than under the arm, or tucked in at the waistline adds visual weight to the hip area.
+Wearing a large shoulder bag that rests on your hip rather than under the arm or tucked in at the waistline adds visual weight to the hip area.
 So does wearing large bangle bracelets or watches.
 You might think that wearing a long top covers the area, but it often accentuates the hips even more.
 A better choice might be to wear a long open jacket or cardigan that moves freely across the hips and is in the same tone as your pants.

-Better accessory choices for you might be, bold, colorful earrings that draw the eyes up to your face.
+Better accessory choices for you might be bold, colorful earrings that draw the eyes up to your face.
 Any neckline that extends across your shoulders makes them appear to be wider.
-It need not be a drop shoulder style such as the one I am wearing here.
+It need not be a drop shoulder style, such as the one I am wearing here.
 Any ornamentation or design feature that extends in a horizontal line across your shoulder area will do the trick.
 Carrying a bag in your hand instead of over your shoulder or on your arm places the bulk away from your hip area and helps to balance your silhouette visually.